arvidn/libtorrent/branches/libtorrent_aio/docs/settings.rst

 | listen_interfaces | string | "0.0.0.0:6881" |
 +-------------------+--------+----------------+

-a comma-separated list of (IP, port) pairs.
+a comma-separated list of (IP or device name, port) pairs.
 These are the listen ports that will be opened for accepting incoming uTP and TCP connections.
 It is possible to listen on multiple interfaces and multiple ports.
 Binding to port 0 will make the operating system pick the port.
 The default is "0.0.0.0:0", which binds to all interfaces on a port the OS picks. if binding fails, the listen_failed_alert is posted, otherwise the listen_succeeded_alert.
 If the DHT is running, it will also have its socket rebound to the same port as the main listen port.

 The reason why it's a good idea to run the DHT and the bittorrent socket on the same port is because that is an assumption that may be used to increase performance.
 One way to accelerate the connecting of peers on windows may be to first ping all peers with a DHT ping packet, and connect to those that responds first.
 On windows one can only connect to a few peers at a time because of a built in limitation (in XP Service pack 2).

 .. _allow_multiple_connections_per_ip: